kanopi/drupal-starter/README.md

 reasoning behind it.
 - [Testing](docs/TESTING.md) - Details about all the testing available in this project.
+- [Creating Default Content](docs/DEFAULT_CONTENT.md) - Instructions on how to
+use the Default Content module to create default content for a recipe.

 ## Theme Commands and Setup Documentation